Eleven essentials: the Bahai principles as taught by Abdu’l-Baha in London

 Posted by Sen on October 27, 2010

 Towards the end of his life, Baha’u’llah wrote a number of works that included numbered lists of his teachings.
 Abdu’l-Baha also wrote several letters that include such numbered lists of essential teachings.
 Not surprisingly, Abdu’l-Baha sometimes adopted the same format when speaking to gatherings, however the records of these in English are often unreliable.
 One of these talks – one for which there are authenticated Persian notes (here), not just notes taken in English, caught my attention because it includes “the separation of religion and politics” as a key principle and also refers to this as “not entering into politics” — a formulation that will be more familiar to Bahais.
+An earlier report of this talk is published in Abdu’l-Baha in London (which incidentally shows that not all talks in that book cannot be authenticated).
+Naturally that report, based on an interpreter’s words, is more compact than the Persian version which I have translated.
+Its list of principles differs, having the equality of men and women added as an implication of the oneness of humanity, and missing the ninth and tenth principles in the Persian text: that religion is separated from politics and on the education and training of women.

 Address delivered by Abdu’l-Baha to a gathering of Bahais in London on the day of his departure, 3 October 1911 [however the Islamic date is given as 11 Shawwal 1329 = 5 October 1911, and some Persian texts say it was a Theosophical Society meeting in London 30 December 1911.]